Bekonscot Model Village and Railway — a family day out near London

 The building are also fascinating and the inhabitants look so real!
 Everything recreates the atmosphere from the 30s and have all the details needed to bring the village to life: for example, in the photo below you can see the shoe shop that actually has lots of tiny shoes!

 In the center of the village there is a lake and a pier, with boats and a lighthouse, and in the water you can actually see real fish swimming around.
 And speaking of lakes: towards the exit there is a small lake with a lighthouse where, for 1£, the kids can play with boats via a remote control.
-The small lake is surrounded by a train track on which visitors can go by train (get on board at the entrance after paying 1£).
+The small lake is surrounded by a train track on which visitors can go by train (it’s next to the entrance and you pay for it before boarding).

 Another attraction in this miniature village is the house in the photo below and that’s because it periodically catches fire and the smoke coming from the roof can be seen from almost any place in the village.
 Of course the firefighters rush to the scene with two fire engines and no one gets hurt.